700 NONINSTRUCTIONAL OPERATIONS AND BUSINESS SERVICES

 711.8 SCHOOL CLOSING IN ADVERSE CONDITIONS

-School district may operate buses in times of reduced visibility when caused by fog, snow or other weather conditions.
+School District may operate buses in times of reduced visibility when caused by fog, snow or other weather conditions.
 School shall not be canceled solely due to temperature and wind chill.
 Because weather conditions may vary around the school district and may change quickly, the best judgment possible shall be used with the information available.

 The decision to postpone or cancel school shall be made as early as possible prior to the school day.
 Information gathered from weather reports, road reports, transportation director, assistant transportation director and bus driver and any other information may be used to make a final decision.
 If school is canceled or delayed, a notice will be given to appropriate media stations and notice will also be given using the School Messenger System.